Tharuzha/CustomTooling-Automation/TestSuites/SupplierManagement.md

   - Clear the search box and verify all suppliers return to the list
   - Type "Universal" and verify "Universal Supply Chain" appears
   - Type "supply" and verify suppliers with "supply" in the name appear
-  - Type a non-existent supplier name and verify "no results" or empty list is shown
+  - Type a non-existent supplier name and verify "no results" or empty list is shown (e.g., "Johan")
 - Verify search behavior:
   - Verify search is case-insensitive (typing "UN", "un", "Un" should work)
   - Verify partial matches work correctly